v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/perforce-logging-on-with-a-managed-identity.md

 p4 login
 ```

-4. You should see a prompt telling you you have logged in:
+4. You should see a prompt showing you have logged in:
 [![P4 CLI successful login using Managed Identity](media/cloud-build-pipeline/perforce-mi-login-success.png)](media/cloud-build-pipeline/perforce-mi-login-success.png)

 ## Troubleshooting